Meet the people who make Toi Āria tick

 Anna is the Founder and Director of Toi Āria.
 She believes that design has a role to play in delivering public good.
 Her expertise is in participatory design and she is interested in how conversations and community engagement can drive social change.
-Anna is Associate Professor at Massey where she supervises postgraduate design students and is chair of Massey University Press.
+Anna is Professor at Massey where she supervises postgraduate design students and is chair of Massey University Press.
 Before joining Massey, Anna ran a graphic design business and still likes to keep her hand in with her favourite discipline, book design.

 Andrew is a founding Toi Āria Associate.
 With 20 years’ experience in helping organisations to become more authentically led by their end-users, he’s excited by the focus of Toi Āria on public good, and by the freedom to innovate that our unique business model makes possible.
 Andrew is a public engagement expert with a special interest in designing ways of having meaningful conversations with New Zealand people that result in policy and services being more relevant to them.
 He has a broad experience design track record in private, public and NGO organisations.

 Tim is an Associate of Toi Āria.
 He comes from a design background with a focus on developing community engagement tools to help create positive social change.
 These include initiatives for increasing youth involvement in the political process; engaging citizens in the governance of social services; and advancing concepts of inclusive design.
 Tim is an Associate Professor at Massey University, where he leads the Visual Communication Design programme.